F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_global-routed-mode.rst

 Use Case
 --------

 Global routed mode is generally used for :term:`undercloud` BIG-IP hardware deployments.
-The BIG-IP device(s) is deployed in the external :ref:`provider network <docs:provider network>` at the service tier.
+The BIG-IP device(s) is deployed in the external :ref:`provider network <docs:provider-network>` at the service tier.

 .. figure:: ../media/big-ip_undercloud.png
     :alt: Undercloud BIG-IP